andrii-bassarab/react-native-my-app/README.md

 - Go to your project's root folder and run `npm install`.
 - Go to 'ios' folder and run `pod install`.
-- Go to root folder and run `npm run ios` or `npm run android` to start your application!
+- Recomended to run project by XCode for IOS and by Android Studio for Android devices!